sibevin/code_error/README.md

     e.msg # "Invalid input!!"
     e.internal? # true

-You can pass anything to the error handling you want through the "info" arg.
+You can pass anything you want to the error handling through the "info" option.

     something = 'what you want...'
-    e = MyError.new(:purchase_info_incorrect, nil, something)
+    e = MyError.new(:purchase_info_incorrect, info: something)
     e.info # 'what you want...'

 There is a special code `:success` which used in the success case.